 - Some grades can show surprisingly good heat resistance

 This means that PP finds its way in a variety of products including food packaging, food containers, utensils, athletic apparel and automotive parts such as car batteries.
-PP utensils can also be autoclaved and thus PP also finds use in laboratory and and surgical equipment.
+PP utensils can also be autoclaved and thus PP also finds use in laboratory and surgical equipment.
 Due to its fatigue resistance polypropylene is often used for the creation of living hinges.

 Polypropylene and FDM